Access for All Allows for Aging in Place

 - Will remodeling increase the energy efficiency of my home?

 - Are there ‘Smart’ technologies that I should add to my home?

 - How much money should I budget for this project?

 - Will I need to get a home equity loan?

 - Where will I find the right professional to consult with about my needs

 With so many millions of adults wanting to stay in their current home and community as they age, the concept of aging in place is not uncommon.

 This trend is predicted to continue, which is why building and/or modifying homes with the concept of accessibility is more vital than ever before.
-Know what to look for in a home from the start and receive expert guidance in the process by consulting with the Access Perfect Homes Real Estate Team, and any of the General Contractor members of our network.
+Know what to look for in a home from the start and receive expert guidance in the process by consulting with Access Built, the retrofitting division of The Access Family.